alphagov/pay-smoke-tests/README.md

 Each smoke test should have its own folder which should be placed in the root of the repository.

 ### How to run smoke tests locally
+You can't.
+We have temporarily disabled this because this functionality prevented Webpack from working correctly.
+We will plan to find another way of achieving this in the future.

+If we do fix running locally, here's how you would do it:

 To run smoke tests against test, staging or production environment locally, please follow the steps.